Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I can talk about it a little bit.

-So, I think the biggest difference between our proposal and the Navy's proposal is, well, one, the funding mechanism, which, as we've mentioned again and again, the use of private investment and these sort of cost incentives through this loan guarantee program,
+So I think the biggest difference between our proposal and Navy's proposal is, well, one, the funding mechanism, which, as we mentioned again and again, the use of private investment and these sort of cost incentives through this loan guarantee program, that's going to be really effective for delivering these drones at a quality and at pace that we need.

-I think that Navy has a noticeable lack of a specific mechanism for ensuring that companies don't just blow past their deadlines, for example, whereas Army has a specific incentive structure, which has already been proven through the Office of Strategic Capital to be able to deliver that product on time.
+I think that Navy has a noticeable lack of a specific mechanism for ensuring that companies don't just blow past their deadlines, for example, whereas the Army has a specific incentive structure which has already been proven through the Office of Strategic Capital to be able to deliver that product on time.

 And we need it on time considering the conflicts that are potentially occurring throughout the world.